In 2023, just 21% of high school seniors met all four ACT benchmarks, while 43% failed to meet even one.

 A student can use this mind map by breaking their revision into simple steps like reading notes, making short summaries, and practising questions.

-How to Brainstorm Using EdrawMind?
+How To Brainstorm Using EdrawMind

 Here is a step-by-step guide on how to make a mind map and brainstorm ideas using tools on the EdrawMind canvas: